schnidrig/openhab2-rollershutters/Readme.md

 # Rollershutter Automation Script

 This is a script written for Openhab2.
 It is written in Jython and depends on the new jsr223 scripting feature.
 See [jsr223](http://docs.openhab.org/configuration/jsr223.html) for more information.
-You need at least openhab 2.4 or newer.
+You need openhab 2.5 or newer.

 ## Features